 Audits and Results

 The City uses its Biosolids Environmental Management System (EMS) to ensure regulatory compliance, document program performance, and to maintain certification of its Biosolids Management Program.
 To maintain certification an agency must have its program audited and verified by a qualified independent party.
 The audit is based on the Code of Good Practice and standardized auditor protocol established by the National Biosolids Partnership (NBP).
-To review information about the NBP program, access the National Biosolids Partnership EMS program website.
+To review information about the NBP program, access the National Biosolids Partnership BMP program website.

 In June 2003, an independent audit firm, KEMA-Registered Quality Inc. conducted the first audit of the City’s Biosolids Environmental Management System.
 The City received certification of its Biosolids EMS on September 4, 2003.
 This meant that the City has a national certified program that supported excellence in biosolids management practices, exceeded regulatory compliance and provided meaningful opportunities for public participation.
 The City met all the requirements for admittance into the National Biosolids Partnership Environmental Management System Program and was the second agency in the United States to be admitted in the program.
+Please note that as of 2013 the NBP EMS has been renamed NBP Biosolids Management Program.

 In September 2013, the City conducted a re-verification audit of its biosolids management system.
-This audit was performed to ensure that the City’s Biosolids EMS continued to meet the expectations and requirements of the NBP EMS program.
+This audit was performed to ensure that the City’s Biosolids EMS continued to meet the expectations and requirements of the NBP BMP.
 The re-verification audit was conducted by an independent audit firm DEKRA Certification Inc. The audit covered the entire City’s biosolids management program, including the contractors who manage the City’s product.

 To view the audit process and findings click on the links below.
 If you have questions or comments concerning the audit results, contact us at the information listed on the bottom of the page.